Powered by SchoolDash

 Radford Road, Coventry CV1 4BU

 This school is a member of The Futures Trust.
-(Other schools in this trust include Coundon Court, Stoke Park School, President Kennedy School Academy and The Hinckley School.)
+(Other schools in this trust include Coundon Court, Stoke Park School, President Kennedy School Academy, Redmoor Academy and The Hinckley School.)

-Particular strengths include Progress, Sixth form, Attainment and Attendance.
-Relative weaknesses include Environment, Destinations, Admissions and Representation.
+Particular strengths include Attainment, Progress, Attendance and Finances.
+Relative weaknesses include Admissions, Environment, Representation and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.